 I can lead everyone the same way

 I have learned this one is so not true.
 It simply doesn’t work.
-Actually, people are different and require different leadership styles.
+People are different and require different leadership styles.
 I’m not saying it’s easy, but if you want to be effective you will learn your people and alter your style to fit their personalities.

 Leadership and management are the same thing